FACE

 • Diploma in Cosmetic Science (UK)

 In aesthetics, Dr Wong believes she has discovered her ikigai – the intersection of what she is both good at and loves doing.
-Her preferred tools of the trade are injectables such as Botox and Fillers, which she wields with finesse and intuition - often achieving what her patients desire but cannot express through words.
+Her preferred tools of the trade are injectables such as Botulinum Toxins & fillers, which she wields with finesse and intuition - often achieving what her patients desire but cannot express through words.
 Out of passion and interest, she regularly attends conferences and workshops, eager to learn about the latest treatments and techniques to further hone her craft.

 Combining the science of medicine with the art of beauty, Dr Wong provides an honest consult to help her patients achieve their skincare and beauty goals.
 She believes in understated elegance – a focus on a less-is-more approach - and works to enhance her patients’ natural features whilst instilling self-confidence.
 Her reassuring and gentle approach puts patients at ease allowing her to achieve maximum results through safe and effective procedures.